Don’t Take Your Regular Cell Phone Abroad

 5. Phone Rentals

 If it’s a short trip or you’re doing a lot of quick country hopping, your best bet might be a rental phone set up before you leave.
-You either buy a 4G phone first from the likes of Mobal for a long trip of a month or more, or rent it from a company like Travelcell for a short one.
-Either way, you pay only for the minutes you use.
-Incoming ones are free in some locations, with outgoing ones generally the same or lower than what your own carrier charges.
-These services are usually “carrier neutral”, so they roam on whatever local network is the strongest, resulting in better call quality.
-These services work best in Europe and parts of Asia where there is competition and a common standard.
+You buy an iPhone for a long trip of a month or more or rent it from TravelCell for a short one.
+Either way, you pay for the days you use it and may have unlimited data.
+Incoming calls are free in some locations, with outgoing ones generally the same or lower than what your carrier charges.
+These services are usually “carrier neutral,” so they roam on whatever local network is the strongest, resulting in better call quality.
+These services work best in Europe and parts of Asia where competition and a common standard exist.
 For Latin America and much of the Caribbean, you will still pay dearly to stay connected no matter what.
+But, as always, shop around if this is your chosen option.

 6. Wi-Fi Phones

-If you have the new iPhone or another device that can make calls through Wi-Fi, adjust your settings so that the only time you are using the data function abroad is when you are in a hotspot.
-That way you surf for free or whatever you are paying for the wireless Internet connection.
-Whatsapp allows free conversations, chat, and more from any smartphone with the privacy of true end-to-end encryption, often with astonishing sound quality.
+If you have a new iPhone or another device that can make calls through Wi-Fi, adjust your settings to only use the data function abroad when in a hotspot.
+That way, you surf for free or whatever you pay for the wireless Internet connection.
+Whatsapp allows free conversations, chat, and more from any smartphone with the privacy of proper end-to-end encryption, often with astonishing sound quality.

 7. Software Solutions

 If you’re willing to work a little harder to get cheap calls, there are ways you can do it on your regular cell phone.
-With RebTel, you use an app that manages to use local routing to bypass international charges.
-These methods may add a layer of hassle, but will route you away from the oligopolies.
+With RebTel, you use an app with local routing to bypass international charges.
+These methods may add a layer of hassle but will route you away from the oligopolies.